 Once the catheter or applicator is in position, the doctor will place the radiation source inside it.

-In some cases, the implant may remain in the body for up to a few days before the doctor removes it.
+In some cases, the implant may remain in the body for

 In others, the doctor may place the implant in the body for a shorter time, such as 10–20 minutes, and repeat the treatment periodically for as long as several weeks.